jeremycperez/Senior-Design-F20-W21/Main/Image Processing/Training/(3) .pb to TFLite/README.md

 # Part 3: Converting .pb to TFLite

 ## **<span style="color:red">Current Issues</span>**
 To be capable of running on the Coral Edge TPU, the TFLite model has to be quantized to UINT8 or INT8.
-It currently does not appear to quantize post-training; <span style="color:red">therefore, at this time, it will not be able to be compiled for our application at this time.</span> It appears to convert with FLOAT values.
+It currently does not appear to quantize post-training; <span style="color:red">therefore it will not be able to be compiled for our application at this time.</span> It appears to convert with FLOAT values.

 ## Prerequisites
 * YOLOv3-tiny Frozen Graph (.pb file)